sygmaprotocol/sygma-relayer/README.md

    evm-cli erc721 deposit [flags]

 Flags:
-      --ber string                        Base rate(required when fee handler with oracle is deployed) --bridge string                     Bridge contract address
+      --ber string                        Base rate(required when fee handler with oracle is in use) --bridge string                     Bridge contract address
-      --dest-gas-price uint               Destination domain gas price(required when fee handler with oracle is deployed) --dest-native-token-decimals uint   Destination domain native token decimals(required when fee handler with oracle is deployed)
+      --dest-gas-price uint               Destination domain gas price(required when fee handler with oracle is in use) --dest-native-token-decimals uint   Destination domain native token decimals(required when fee handler with oracle is in use)
+      --expire-timestamp int              Rate expire timestamp in unix time, the number of seconds elapsed since January 1, 1970 UTC(required when fee handler with oracle is in use)
-      --expire-timestamp int              Rate expire timestamp(required when fee handler with oracle is deployed) --fee-oracle-signature string       Signature of the fee oracle in hex string without prefix(required when fee handler with oracle is deployed)
+      --fee-handler-with-oracle           Indicator if fee handler with oracle is in use --fee-oracle-signature string       Signature of the fee oracle in hex string without prefix(required when fee handler with oracle is in use)
-      --from-domain uint8                 Source domain ID(required when fee handler with oracle is deployed) -h, --help                              help for deposit
+      --from-domain uint8                 Source domain ID(required when fee handler with oracle is in use) -h, --help                              help for deposit
       --metadata string                   ERC721 token metadata
       --priority string                   Transaction priority speed (default: medium) (default "none")